SMILEY4/SimpleApplication/wiki/SimpleUI.md

 Event properties can be used to add listeners to nodes for certain events.
 There are a lot of properties for different events available.
 Some can be added to (almost) all nodes (e.g.: "EventProperties.eventFocusChanged" when the node get focused/unfocused) some can only be added to specific nodes.

-Property-Ids can usually be added to every event-property, preventing unnecessary mutations when using lambdas for example (see "7.2 The Property-Id").
+Property-Ids are added to every event-property, preventing unnecessary mutations when using lambdas for example (see "7.2 The Property-Id").

 Event Properties can also be used in combination with SimpleUI-Streams (See "10.
 SimpleUI Streams").

+For more information about events, see 8.
+Events